Arun Jaitley, former finance minister, dies at 66

 Jaitley was the finance minister in the Narendra Modi-led government from 2014 to 2019, and briefly held the defence portfolio in 2017.
 He was unable to present the Union Budget in February 2019 as he was away in the United States for treatment of a form of cancer.
 He underwent a kidney transplant surgery in 2018.

 After the Narendra Modi-led government returned to power in May, Jaitley told Modi he would not be part of the new government.
-Jaitley said he has faced some “serious health challenges” in the last 18 months.
+Jaitley said he had faced some “serious health challenges” in the last 18 months.

 Arun Jaitley was leader of the Opposition in the Rajya Sabha from 2009 to 2014.
 In Atal Bihari Vajpayee’s government between 1999 and 2004, he held multiple cabinet portfolios including commerce, and law and justice.